N486KC – Mooney M20M – Amisville, VA

 On March 3, 2012, a Mooney M20M, registration N486KC, experienced a reported total loss of engine power while in cruise flight near Amisville, Virginia.
 The aircraft was operating under visual meteorological conditions with an instrument flight plan filed.
 After power loss at approximately 5,000 feet mean sea level, the pilot attempted to glide to a field before the aircraft struck obstacles during the forced landing sequence.
 The National Transportation Safety Board retained the engine for examination.

-Incidents involving in-flight power loss fall within the broader framework of aviation accident litigation, where technical reconstruction focuses on identifying whether the initiating event originated in the engine, fuel delivery system, air induction system, ignition components, or related airframe systems.
+Incidents involving in-flight power loss fall within the broader framework of private aircraft accident litigation, where technical reconstruction focuses on identifying whether the initiating event originated in the engine, fuel delivery system, air induction system, ignition components, or related airframe systems.

 Engine Power Loss Investigative Framework